9.1 General context

 - Terrorism or Conflict

-Climate change was ranked as the first, of these issues, which respondents (64%) saw themselves contributing most of their time towards.
+Climate change was ranked as top issue, with 64% of respondents contributing most of their time towards this issue.
 Participants were also asked to select what they personally considered the greatest sign of a successful life, from:

 - Making a difference to your community/world